RihTengWu/2021_MSSP/README.md

 # 2021_MSSP
-This repository contains the established models discussed in the paper:
+This repository shares the established deep learning models presented in the paper:

 Rih-Teng Wu et al. (2021) "A Physics-constrained Deep Learning Based Approach for Acoustic Inverse Scattering Problems," Mechanical Systems and Signal Processing